12:15-14:00 EDT: Lunch break

 15:45-16:30: Discussion tables – Round 2

-This session will be organised around two interactive discussion tables in smaller groups (in parallel) and will give participants the opportunity to exchange experiences and policy approaches in a more focused format.
+This session was organised around two interactive discussion tables in smaller groups (in parallel), giving participants the opportunity to exchange experiences and policy approaches in a more focused format.

 Discussion Table 1: Working with higher education institutions to strengthen regional innovation

-This discussion table will explore how regions can work more effectively with universities and other higher education institutions to support innovation, entrepreneurship, and industrial transition.
-It will focus on practical collaboration models, including spin-offs, incubators, knowledge transfer partnerships, and applied research co-operation, that can help turn research and talent into regional economic opportunities.
+This discussion table explored how regions can work more effectively with universities and other higher education institutions to support innovation, entrepreneurship, and industrial transition.
+It focused on practical collaboration models, including spin-offs, incubators, knowledge transfer partnerships, and applied research co-operation, that can help turn research and talent into regional economic opportunities.

 Questions for discussion: